aakash3141/wordlecheats/README.md

 # wordlecheats
-A little tool for cheating at Wordle
+A little tool for cheating at Wordle...
 <br>
 The full app tutorial/description can be found in README.txt